wui-hong/tp/docs/UserGuide.md

 Note: Only the name is compulsory when adding a person.
 More attributes to a person can be added using the `editPerson` command.
 Once an attribute has been added, it can only be edited and cannot be deleted, except for the tags of a person (as elaborated below).
 #### Editing a person : `editPerson`

-Edits an existing person in the spendnsplit book.
+Edits an existing person in the application.

 Format: `editPerson INDEX [n=NAME] [p=PHONE] [tg=TELEGRAM_HANDLE] [e=EMAIL] [a=ADDRESS] [t=TAG]…​`